-1. LONG TERM DISABILITY A. Injured on the Job - Park Police Officer able to return to Police Duties - 1) The officer will be placed into a vacant position, in either County, at the rank the officer held at the time of injury; or - 2) The Park Police Officer will be placed in a temporary position in either County, at the rank the officer held at time of injury or until a permanent position at that rank becomes available, at which time the officer shall be placed into the permanent position. - 3) In either instance the officer will be required to accept and fill the existing vacant or temporary position.
+1. LONG TERM DISABILITY - A. Injured on the Job Park Police Officer able to return to Police Duties - 1) The officer will be placed into a vacant position, in either County, at the rank the officer held at the time of injury; or - 2) The Park Police Officer will be placed in a temporary position in either County, at the rank the officer held at time of injury or until a permanent position at that rank becomes available, at which time the officer shall be placed into the permanent position. - 3) In either instance the officer will be required to accept and fill the existing vacant or temporary position.
 B. If the Officer is not able to return to Police Duties - 1) The Officer will, pursuant to the Transitional Work Arrangement Section 9.4(P), be placed into vacant position, in either County, for which the officer qualifies at the time of the placement. - 2) If no vacant position exists at the time of the officer's return, then the officer will be placed into a temporary position, in either County, until such time as a permanent position becomes available for which the officer qualifies. - 3) If the officer's rate of pay exceeds the rate of the position into which s/he is placed, then the officer shall retain the same rate of pay for a period of one (1) year from the effective date of the change to the lower grade.
 At the end of that one year, the officer shall be placed at a rate in the lower grade which neither exceeds the officer rate of pay nor the maximum pay level of the lower grade. - 4) In either instance the officer will be required to accept and fill the existing vacant or temporary position.
 In both cases above, should any officer return to either police duties or other Commission duties and continue receiving compensation under Maryland Workers' Compensation laws, then Commission compensation paid to the officer will be reduced by an equal amount to those payments.
-2. Promotions - 1) Officer-in-Charge (OIC) experience will not count towards the 18 month time-ingrade requirement for promotions from Sergeant to Lieutenant.
-(This reverses the arbitrator's ruling). - 2) Effective July 1, 2018, the number of college credits required to sit for the promotional exam for Sergeants will increase from 15 to 30 credits; and for Lieutenants from 21 to 45 college credits.
+2. PROMOTIONS - 1) Officer-in-Charge (OIC) experience will not count towards the 18 month time-ingrade requirement for promotions from Sergeant to Lieutenant.
+(This reverses the arbitrator's ruling). - 2) Effective July 1, 2018, the number of college credits required to sit for the promotional exam for Sergeants will increase from 15 to 18 credits; and for Lieutenants from 21 to 24 college credits.
+Effective July 1, 2019, the number of college credits required to sit for the promotional exam for Sergeants will increase from 18 to 21 credits; and for Lieutenants from 24 to 27 college credits.
 3. LAW ENFORCEMENT OFFICERS SAFETY ACT 1) Officers who retire during the contract term may use the Commission's Range to qualify with their own firearms in accordance with the Act.
 Range dates will be offered once each calendar year and a nominal fee may be required to cover cost of ammunition and targets.
-4. CLOTHING ALLOWANCE) 1) Increase annual clothing allowance for detectives, community relation officers, special operations (motorcycle or horse mounted) and public relations officers by \$200 (to \$1,320 effective February 1, 2017).
-FY18 Fiscal Impact \$12,000 2) Increase annual clothing allowance for all other officers by \$200 (to \$1,270 effective February 1, 2017).
+4. CLOTHING ALLOWANCE) Increase annual clothing allowance for detectives, community relation officers, special operations (motorcycle or horse mounted) and public relations officers by \$200 (to \$1,500 effective February 1, 2017).
+FY18 Fiscal Impact \$12,000 2) Increase annual clothing allowance for all other officers by \$200 (to \$1,400 effective February 1, 2017).
 FY18 Fiscal Impact \$32,400 5.
 MULTILINGUAL PAY 1) Increase Multilingual lump sum payment from \$900 to \$1,400.